kennethlawrence/ngbp-slim-sass/README.md

 ## Purpose

-`ngbp-slim-sass` is a slim project that is not intended to contain an extensive array of options, frameworks, or packages, but rather provide a basic starting AngularJS starting point, build around the solid directory structure, and beautifully executed build system contained within the [ngBoilerplate](https://github.com/ngbp/ngbp) project, as well as make use of the [SASS](http://sass-lang.com) CSS preprocessor language.
+`ngbp-slim-sass` is a slim kickstart that is not intended to contain an extensive array of options, frameworks, or packages, but rather provide a basic AngularJS starting point.
+It is built around the solid directory structure, and beautifully executed build system contained within the [ngBoilerplate](https://github.com/ngbp/ngbp) project, and makes use of the [SASS](http://sass-lang.com) CSS preprocessor language.

 ## Philosophy

-The principal goal of `ngp-slim-sass` is the same as that of [ngBoilderplate](https://github.com/ngbp/ngbp), to set projects up for long-term success.
+The principal goal of `ngp-slim-sass` is the same as that of [ngBoilerplate](https://github.com/ngbp/ngbp), to set projects up for long-term success.
 So `ngbp-slim-sass` tries to follow these best practices everywhere it can:

 - Properly orchestrated modules to encourage drag-and-drop component re-use.